cloudsoft/gemalto-dpod-examples/README.md

       Create a *location* with details of that cloud.
 For detailed instructions, see https://docs.cloudsoft.io/locations/

-      As an example, see `samples/location.bom`.
-You can modify this to add your Cloud credentials, and a reference to your AWS keypair file (see 1.3.1).
+      As an example, see [samples/location.bom](samples/location.bom).
+You can modify this to add your Cloud credentials, the name of the AWS keypair to use, and a reference to your AWS keypair file (see 1.3.1).
 Other clouds, including GCE and Azure, are also supported.

       To add this location to the catalog, run: